• Skip to main content

 Notes

-• If substituting with heartier vegetables like brussels sprouts, broccoli, or cauliflower, slice vegetables smaller, especially when paired with quick-cooking vegetables like zucchini.
+• Veggies: If substituting with heartier vegetables like brussels sprouts, broccoli, or cauliflower, slice vegetables smaller, especially when paired with quick-cooking vegetables like zucchini.

 • To prevent mushy squash - take care not to overcook.
 Slice squash and zucchini into thick slices, and pat dry with a paper towel before tossing in spices.